hero

 Our guide has been authored by qualified veterinarians, but should not be taken as substitute for medical advice or professional veterinary consultation.
 If your pet displays any unusual symptoms, we strongly advise seeking guidance from a veterinarian

-Understanding Canine Distemper in Dogs
+Understanding Canine Distemper in dogs

 Canine distemper is a severe and highly contagious disease caused by a virus that affects dogs, primarily unvaccinated puppies.
 The virus targets the respiratory, gastrointestinal, and nervous systems and other areas of the body.
 While canine distemper is most commonly found in dogs, they can transmit the virus to other animals, such as ferrets.